The Ramblers

-The Ramblers is the trading name of the Ramblers Association, Great Britain's leading walking charity.
+The Ramblers' Association, branded simply as the Ramblers, is Great Britain's walking charity.
 The Ramblers is also a membership organisation with around 100,000 members and a network of volunteers who maintain and protect the path network.
-The organisation was founded in 1935, and campaigns to keep the British countryside open to all.
+The organisation was founded in 1935 and campaigns to keep the British countryside open to all.

 History

 Walking in the countryside, or rambling, became a popular form of recreation in the nineteenth century.
 For many people living in towns and cities, walking offered a welcome relief from a polluted environment and the stress of daily life in urban areas.
 Access to the countryside, however, was becoming more of a challenge thanks to the Enclosure movement, with many private landowners closing off their land.
 In response, the number of walking clubs and groups that campaigned for walkers' rights grew from the mid-nineteenth century to the 1930s.

 In 1931, the National Council of Ramblers' Federations was formed because walkers felt that a national body to represent their interests was needed.
 On 24 April 1932, the Communist-inspired British Workers' Sports Federation, frustrated at the lack of resolve of the newly formed Ramblers, staged a mass trespass of Kinder Scout, the highest point in the Peak District.
 During the mass trespass, the protesters present scuffled with the Duke of Devonshire's gamekeepers and five ramblers were arrested.
 The National Council of Ramblers' Federations did not endorse the tactics of the trespassers.
 This mass trespass is often seen as the pivotal turning point in the history of the Ramblers.
 In 1934 the Council decided to change its name, leading to the official founding of the Ramblers' Association on 1 January 1935.
-The first Ramblers Association office was established in Liverpool in 1938.
+The first Ramblers' Association office was established in Liverpool in 1938.
 Ten years later the organisation began to employ a secretary, Tom Stephenson, full-time.

 On 28 March 1946 the Ramblers' Association incorporated Ramblers' Association Services Limited, this was intended to operate as the commercial wing of the Ramblers' Association; specifically, to manage sales, to provide office services, establish guest houses and to organise walking tours for members at home and abroad.
-Ramblers' Association Services Ltd eventually became a separate entity from the Ramblers' Association, eventually becoming RWH Travel Ltd. From 1948 onwards its secretary was Tom Stephenson, who was a leading campaigner for open-country access and for the first British long-distance footpath, the Pennine Way.
+Ramblers' Association Services Ltd eventually became a separate entity from the Ramblers' Association, eventually becoming RWH Travel Ltd, now Ramble Worldwide.
+From 1948 onwards its secretary was Tom Stephenson, who was a leading campaigner for open-country access and for the first British long-distance footpath, the Pennine Way.

-Labour politician Hugh Dalton, an avid outdoorsman, served a term as president of the Ramblers Association.
+Labour politician Hugh Dalton, an avid outdoorsman, served a term as president of the Ramblers' Association.
 Dalton was an environmentalist before the term came into fashion.
 As Chancellor in 1946 he started the National Land Fund to resource national parks, and in 1951 as Minister of Town and Country Planning he approved the Pennine Way, which involved the creation of seventy additional miles of rights of way.